Preparing for your outdoor photoshoot with Jack Jackson Dog Photography

 Harness vs Collars

 Unless your dog needs to wear a harness for safety reasons, I would strongly recommend your dog wear a collar for the photoshoot.
 If the collar is old, I might suggest treating them to a new one, or letting them go ‘naked’.
 I am unable to remove a harness in photoshop.
-We may also leash your dog at points during the session, and it is far easier to remove a leash in photoshop if they are wearing a collar.
+We may leash your dog at times during the session and the leash is simply edited out in post production.

 Want to be included in an image?